Triplet Superconductivity from Nonlocal Coulomb Repulsion in an Atomic Sn Layer Deposited onto a Si(111) Substrate

-{\it Discussion.---} Single layers of ordered metal atoms such as Pb and In on Si(111) offer themselves as interesting platforms for conventional electron-phonon mediated superconductivity up to 3K\,\cite{zhang-10np104,noffsinger-11ssc421}.
-In principle, we cannot entirely exclude a similar mechanism for Sn/Si(111); however, we consider a system consisting of a 1/3 monolayer of Sn on Si(111), leading to a more correlated electron state as compared to Refs.\,\cite{zhang-10np104,noffsinger-11ssc421}.
-Moreover, the experimentally observed antiferromagnetic order for the undoped system\,\cite{li-13nc1620} hints at an unconventional pairing mechanism.
+Single layers of ordered metal atoms such as Pb and In on Si(111) offer themselves as interesting platforms for conventional electron-phonon mediated superconductivity up to 3K\,\cite{zhang-10np104,noffsinger-11ssc421}. \sr{We have calculated the electron-phonon coupling for Sn/Si(111), leading to an estimate of $\lambda= 0.07$.
+This value of $\lambda$ is deeply in the weak coupling regime, and far from the value of $\lambda \sim 1$ typical of high-$T_c$ electron-phonon coupling-mediated superconductors.
+Details have been delegated to the supplement including Refs.\,\cite{vasp,phonopy,Allen,Pickett}.} Moreover, the experimentally observed antiferromagnetic order for the undoped system\,\cite{li-13nc1620} hints at an unconventional pairing mechanism.
 Our work thus propounds a purely unconventional scenario, where superconductivity emerges upon hole doping of a Mott insulating phase.

 In this work we have neglected the role of spin-orbit coupling (SOC).
 LDA calculations including SOC show that its effect is rather small.
 In addition, small to modest contributions of SOC only give rise to some mild mixing of the different pairing channels\,\cite{wolf-20arXiv2004.12624} and the conclusions regarding the dominant superconducting instability will not change.